comphy-lab/Basilisk-101nano/README.md

 For project-specific installations, you can use the provided `reset_install_requirements.sh` script which:
 - Installs Basilisk within your project directory
 - Sets up environment variables locally (in `.project_config`)
-- Automatically detects your OS (MacOS or Linux) and uses appropriate configuration
+- Automatically detects your OS (MacOS or Linux) and uses appropriate configuration (config.osx for Mac, config.gcc for Linux)
 - Verifies the installation

 ### Basic usage: